amauriciorr/AubreyBot/README.md

 * `--batch_size`: number of training examples used in single iteraiton.
 This is set to 32 by default
 * `learning_rate`: rate at which to adjust weights when doing gradient descent
 * `--save_dir`: directory to save your trained model.
 By default, this is set to `./models/`.
 This folder will be created for you if it does not exist.
-* `--pretrained_model`: use pretrained model in transfer learning approach to fine-tune your chatbot. e.g. GPT2 or BERT language model heads (`gpt`, `bert-base-uncased`)
+* `--pretrained_model`: use pretrained model in transfer learning approach to fine-tune your chatbot. e.g. GPT2 or BERT language model heads (`gpt2`, `bert-base-uncased`)

 ### Talking to Aubrey